johnGorillaZheng/ANU-Basketball/README.md

 <br/><br/>
 ## 2. Stakeholders
-1. Who are stakeholders
-2. Stakeholders’ Expectations
-3. How we interact with them
+Stakeholder: ANU Sport, ANU Basketball club
+Expectations:
+   * The product should be a dynamic website including team lists, draw, and results which can be automacally generated.
+   * The product shoud be easily maintained in the future.
+   * The product should meet the requirements of safety and stability.
+   * The product needs a good user experience.
+Here are some [user stories](https://drive.google.com/open?id=1-XtHVo89-OzaVYDgaL1F7XTA3fAdNQBD2rQPN3RXDwA).

 <br/><br/>

 ## 3. How our Project will Make Things Better to Clients
 1. We are using agile methodology.
 Every Thursday, we hold a meeting at law library from 5pm to 7pm.
 During the meeting, we talk about what we have done, what we need to do in next week and what difficulty we have.
 The client is also our team leader so it is easy for us to keep in touch with the client.
+Here is our [meeting minute](https://drive.google.com/open?id=1Ekg1O5Acb_g2y87SDB_Z-pxx__NzhAZZ).

 2. Each sprint will last 1 week and we divide this process into four parts: Sprint planning, Sprint, review and retrospective.
 During sprint planning, the team pulls a small chunk from the top of that wish list, a sprint backlog, and decides how to implement those pieces.
 In each sprint, the team focuse on its goal and the sprint ends with a sprint review and retrospective.